adriaonline/CPT200SP24-Team1/README.md

 # CPT200SP24-Team1
 Capstone project for CPT-200-F01.24/SP Team 1 at SCCC.

-Project Name: Undetermined.
+Project Name: Pet Namer

-Description: Undetermined.
+Description: Would you like help picking a name for your pet?
+Simply upload a picture and we’ll recommend a few different names for you!
 _____

 Project Manager: Adria Gratiot, ag260153@my.stchas.edu